 Estrada da Gávea, 899 – São Conrado.
 Tel: 2111-4444

-The Fashion Mall opened in 1983 and attracted many of the top names in Rio de Janeiro’s fashion world to create one of the city’s most pleasant shopping environments.
+The Fashion Mall opened in 1982 and attracted many of the top names in Rio de Janeiro’s fashion world to create one of the city’s more pleasant shopping environments.
 The emphasis at the Fashion Mall is, not surprisingly, on fashion from clothes to shoes and bags and on to sports wear, with a few gift shops and design stores interspersed with the local handicraft stores and a couple of book shops and drug stores.
 In total the mall has just under 125 stores.

 Avenida Afranio de Mello Franco, 290 – Leblon.
 Tel: 3138-8000